moatazsaad/msml641-project/reports/week04.md

 ## Shipped this week

+Selected TerpLoad as the final project direction and narrowed it into a clear MVP scope before building further.
+Evidence: reports/week04.md.

+Added the required project scope lines to the Week 04 report: Problem, Solution, Why us, and MVP scope.
+Evidence: reports/week04.md.

-Opened a pull request converting the interview findings into clearer product direction for TerpLoad, including a user research summary, MVP requirements, and an NLP data/model plan.
+Converted interview findings into clearer product direction, including user research summary, MVP requirements, and an NLP data/model plan.
 Evidence: #4, PR #5.

-Added a simple baseline schedule risk scoring script in `src/risk_rules.py` to give the team a starting point before building the NLP model.
-Evidence: #4, PR #5.

-Created some initial workload labeling guidelines and an initial course list for future review collection and labeling.
+Created initial Data&Eval artifacts for workload labeling and course selection so future review collection can be evaluated consistently.
 Evidence: PR #6.

 ## Project Plan and Scope